vladbejenaru/woocommerce-simple-tracking-info/README.md

 2. build plugin settings page including:
   - definition of shipment partners: Name, traking link, direct traking link logic
   - definition of the shipping info text that will be used in the customer email and on the orders page

 INSTALLATION:
 Download zip file and install it as a new wordpress plugin.

 CUSTOMIZATION:

-The main actual subject of customization is the message sent to the customer.
+1. Customize email message
 Edit with a text editor the main file and customize your message inside add_trackinginfo_to_email($order) function (starting on line 84 in woocommerce-add-tracking-info.php).
+It is recommended to edit the text message between lines 94 and 103.
+If you know what you are doing dig deeper.
 Basic HTML, PHP knowledge is required.

+2. Customize Shipping partners.
+See line 44-45 from the main file.
+2 shipment partners are already defined.
+You can modify them and/or add others